How Can I Prevent Coronavirus?

 - Isolate yourself if you have symptoms.
 Watch for the most common symptoms associated with Covid-19 (fever, dry cough, shortness of breath) and, if you have any of them, don’t leave the house.
 Staying in place when sick—even if it’s not Covid-19—can help reduce the spread of diseases.
 Having fewer people in healthcare facilities also allows doctors to focus resources on the most vulnerable populations.

 - Sanitize surfaces.
 You’ve seen people wiping down phones and computers, right?
 That’s smart!
 Pathogens can spread if someone touches an infected surface then touches their eyes, nose, or mouth.
 (Please try not to touch your face!).
 Regularly clean countertops, bathroom sinks, doorknobs, faucet handles, and anything that see a lot of traffic in your home.

 - Limit face-to-face contact with others.
 Infected people may not show symptoms for a week, and in rare cases, they may carry the virus without showing symptoms at all.
 In other words, your friend could be sick and contagious even if they don’t feel sick.
-(Thankfully, asymptomatic cases seem to be uncommon.)
 Finally, avoid hand-shaking or hugging for now.
-Gracious nod are safer ways to greet people.
+Gracious nods are a safer way to greet people.